bzrudski/Intro-to-Python/SETUP.md

 conda install -c conda-forge jupyterlab ipykernel -y
 ```

 This line will use the `conda` package management tool to install JupyterLab and the IPython kernel from the `conda-forge` package channel.
 Don't worry if this doesn't make sense.
-It will all be explained in **Intermediate Python** (Part 2).
+It will all be explained in the **Intermediate Python (Part 2)** workshop.
 The `-y` option tells `conda` to not prompt us to explicitly approve the installation.

 ## Opening Jupyter Notebooks in JupyterLab

 Now that JupyterLab is installed, we can use it to open our Jupyter notebook.
 If you don't already have a **Terminal** window open, launch the **Terminal**.
 On Windows, make sure you open **Anaconda Prompt** from the Start Menu.

-If everything is configured properly, you should see `(base)` at the beginning of the line.
+If everything is configured properly, you should see `(base)` at the beginning of the line (see the figure above).

 Now, type the following to start JupyterLab: